strangerstudios/pmpro-strong-passwords/readme.txt

 Please post support topics to [https://www.paidmembershipspro.com](https://www.paidmembershipspro.com)

 == Changelog ==
+= 0.2.1 =
+* Bug Fix/Enhancement: Added in a hint under Confirm Password.
+* Enhancement: Add PHP check for password strength that was removed in 0.2.
+* Enhancement: Improved Javascript password checker.

 = 0.2 =
 * Bug Fix/Enhancement: Adjust priority of \'pmpro_checkout_after_password\' filter to avoid conflicts with other Add Ons hooking in on this.
 * Enhancement: Using WordPress built-in password strength meter.